aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/_index.md

 articleTitle: Programming with Documents
 linktitle: Programming with Documents
 type: docs
 description: "Use the Aspose.Words Document Object Model classes to programmatically create, modify, and manage documents with .NET using C#.
-Work with document properties, settings, and content, as well as with document appearence through the management of colors, shapes, fonts and other graphics."
+Work with document properties, settings, and content, as well as with document appearance through the management of colors, shapes, fonts and other graphics."
 weight: 60
 url: /net/programming-with-documents/
 ---